+Concentration of measure in some specific examples.
 If one imposes enough regularity for the sections $s \in \Gamma P$ (for instance, that the sections are Lipschitz functions), a natural notion of probability density emerges as follows.
 Consider a point $x \in M_4$ .
 If the point is isolated in the sense that, after the embedding (4.3), there are few embeddings $\hat{\xi}$ near x, the local phases $\{\theta_1, \theta_2, \theta_3, \theta_4\}$ defined at x could be arbitrary and then there is not an accumulation of phase.
 For such situation we can say that the phase density is zero or very small at the point x.
-For points $x \in M_4$ surrounded by a large number of embedded molecules, the regularity conditions on the dynamics makes necessary a large degree of coherence in the choice of the phases at each of the points.
-This is because for enough regularity in the internal dynamical law and if the system is composed by a large number N of molecules, one expects that the phase around x must be constant, due to the concentration measure phenomena [31, 34, 42, 62].
-The concentration measure phenomena is a general property of large dimensional with a metric and measure structures that can be stared generally as follows,
+For points $x \in M_4$ surrounded by a large number of embedded fundamental molecules, the regularity conditions on the dynamics makes necessary a large degree of coherence in the choice of the phases at each of the points.
+This is because for enough regularity in the internal dynamical law and if the system is composed by a large number N of fundamental molecules, one expects that the phase around x must be constant, due to the concentration measure phenomena [31, 34, 48, 49, 42, 64].
+This is a general property of large dimensional spaces with a metric and measure structures that can be stated shortly as follows: